saranshbansal/learn-aws/LAST_MINUTE_TIPS.md

 ## API Gateway

 - To invalidate API cache, the client must have **`execute-api:InvalidateCache`** permission
+- The client must send a request that contains the `Cache-Control: max-age=0` header to invalidate the cache.
+- Ticking the `Require authorization` checkbox ensures that not every client can invalidate the API cache.
 - Integration max timeout is `29s`.
 After that APIGW returns `504 gateway timeout` error.
 - CloudWatch metrics -
     - IntegrationLatency